 In 2016/17, the EU demand for plant proteins amounted to around 27 million tons of crude protein.
 The EU feed production sector is by far the most important outlet - 93 % in volume terms - and mainly supplied by oilseed meals.

-However, and the EU's self-sufficiency rate varies substantially depending on the source - 79% for rapeseed and 5% for soy.
+The EU's self-sufficiency rate varies substantially depending on the source - 79% for rapeseed and 5% for soy.
 That protein deficit results in the EU importing annually around 17m of crude protein, said the Commission.

 The report noted positive trends in EU domestic protein production, with the soy area in the EU doubling to almost one million hectares since the Common Agricultural Policy (CAP) reform in 2013.
 Similarly, in the case of pulses - field peas, faba beans, lentils, and chickpeas - production has almost tripled in the EU since 2013, according to the report.